Skip to main content

 Completed Example

-This example is based on a (fictional) boy named Peter.
+This example involves a (fictional) boy called Peter.

 House of Worries – Examples

-This house provides a safe space for the child to share their worries, revealing areas where support and positive changes are needed.
+This house offers a safe environment for the child to express their worries, highlighting areas where support and positive changes are necessary.

 House of Dreams – Examples

-This house explores the child's hopes and dreams for the future, offering valuable insight into their aspirations and what support they need to achieve them.
+This house examines the child's hopes and dreams for the future, providing valuable insight into their aspirations and the support they require to realise them.

 House of Good Things – Examples

-This house helps identify the positive elements in the child's life, highlighting what brings them joy, security, and a sense of well-being.
+This house helps identify the positive aspects in the child's life, emphasising what brings them joy, security, and a sense of well-being.

 Additional Information and Ideas